jannatulhashi/predicting_bankrupt_companies/README.md

 ## Objective

-Employ different machine learning models to analyze various financial attributes from a dataset found on Kaggle, originally sourced from the Taiwan Economic Journal, with the goal of accurately predicting company bankruptcies.
+Employ different machine learning models to analyze various financial attributes from a dataset found on Kaggle, originally sourced from the Taiwan Economic Journal, to predict company bankruptcies accurately.

 ### Attribute Information